CharlottePiol/Carepatron/Backend-candidates.md

 - Create a new public GitHub repository (don't fork this!) and copy the `/api` folder into it
 - Email us a link to the GitHub repository
 - Include any notes you think are relevant
-  - What would you do if you had the whole week to complete this?
-  - What would you do next?
+  - If time wasn't a constraint what else would you have done?
-  - What would you need to do before releasing this to a production environment?
-- Any feedback for us?
   - How was this test overall?
 I.e too hard, too easy, how long it took, etc

+## How to run the application
+- In new terminal Go to */api/*
+  - `dotnet restore`
+  - `dotnet build`
+  - `dotnet run`

 ## Requirements
 1. Create a client